tcpalmer/nina-scheduler/target-management/projects.md

 * When using your Custom Horizon, you can also extend it towards the zenith by entering a Horizon Offset.
 This can be used to add a few degrees to ensure you're clearing all obstructions.

 The Minimum Altitude setting is therefore a 'floor' - you'll never try to image targets for the project while they are below this altitude, even if your Custom Horizon is lower.

+Some equipment (for example long refractors with a substantial imaging train) may have difficulty pointing near the zenith without hitting the tripod or pier.
+In this case, you can use the Maximum Altitude setting to restrict imaging to times when the target is below this value.

 #### Filter Switch Frequency